-During the four month program (from mid-August to mid-December), Yale World Fellows are fully immersed in the University community.
-They share their expertise and ideas in classes and seminars across Yale and New Haven.
+During the four month residential program (from mid-August to mid-December), Yale World Fellows are fully immersed in the University community.

 Learn more about applying to become a Yale World Fellow.